 This was also the time of the big referendum in 1994 and on occasion she had teenage boys throwing stones at her car or preventing her from leaving the premises for indefinite periods.
 Every morning this courageous young graduate, scarcely 5 foot tall, would enter Soweto through a military roadblock, sometimes with the heavy stench of burning tyres in the air.
 The news made her aware of many reports of necklacings and she often felt quite nervous and vulnerable but she never considered not going to work.

-Of necessity her 2 years there gave her volumes of experience!
-During the same period she enrolled for a Post-graduate Honours Degree covering Small Animal Medicine, Anaesthesiology and Clinical Pathology in order to be a better vet.
+Of necessity, Dr Anuska Viljoen's 2 years there gave her volumes of experience!
+During the same period she enrolled for a Post-graduate Honours Degree covering Small Animal Medicine, Anesthesiology and Clinical Pathology in order to be a better vet.